Day 2 – Shaping the future of purpose-led business

 Soulla Kyriacou, COO, A blueprint for better business

-- How do we communicate effectively to achieve board buy-in to net zero?
+- How to communicate more effectively to achieve boardroom buy-in

 Julia Barrett, Chief sustainability officer, Willmott Dixon